MultiSafepay/docs/content/integration/checkouts/payment-link/_index.md

 You can manually generate a link to a [payment page](/payment-pages/) to pass to a customer to complete payment.
 Use cases include:

-- A customer wants to adjust an existing order and instead of starting over with a new order.
+- A customer wants to adjust an existing order instead of creating a new order.
 - You need to create a transaction for a manually generated order.
 - MultiSafepay collects a payment for an amount that doesn't match any order.
 If you accept the payment, you need to manually generate a payment link and email it to <support@multisafepay.com>
 - A [Bank Transfer](/payment-methods/bank-transfer/) transaction has expired.